 It is going to be awfully thick but as the brown sugar starts to break down it will become much more liquified.

-- Peel and dice your pears and stir those in gently.
+Peel and dice your pears and fold those in gently.

 Enjoy these chewy, buttery, brown sugary bars of goodness!

 Store leftover bars in an airtight container either at room temperature or in the fridge for up to 3 days.
 You can also freeze bars for up to 1 month.
 Thaw at room temperature before serving.